-Why we’re running it: Because this is the world’s most famous sports car in its purest form.
-How much 911 do you really need?
+Why we ran it: Because this is the world’s most famous sports car in its purest form.
+So how much Porsche 911 do you really need?

 Is the entry-level 911 Carrera the best all-round sports car that money can buy, as we suspected? - 3 February 2021

 The Porsche 911 feels like a car that you know so well, but spend any time in one and, as the saying goes, you feel like you hardly know it at all.

 You know it’s fun, but you don’t realise how fun, or how it can spark life into even the most mundane and shortest of drives.
 You know it’s usable and surprisingly practical, but not that it’s usable for a family of four with a dog and some bags.
 And you know how well crafted and engineered it is, but you don’t realise just how great the attention to detail is and how many Easter eggs you will uncover months after taking delivery.

 This was a test not only of what life is like with the world’s greatest sports car but also of just how much of that sports car you really need.
 Porsche is known not only for filling the 911 range with evermore variants, but also – fairly or otherwise – for knowing how to keep standard kit to a minimum and then start charging big for options.
 Even on our relatively spartan Carrera, it added almost 10% to the list price.